Divisiones Regionales de Fútbol in Balearic Islands: Champions

-Primera Regional de las Islas Baleares
+Preferente Regional de Mallorca

-Primera Regional de las Islas Baleares is the seventh level of competition of the Spanish Football League in Balearic Islands.
+Preferente Regional de Mallorca is the seventh level of competition of the Spanish Football League in Mallorca, in the Balearic Islands.

 The League

+The Preferente Regional is played with 18 teams.
+At the end of the season, the first two are directly promoted, with one club being promoted through the play-offs.
+Three clubs are relegated to Primera Regional.

+Primera Regional de Mallorca

+Primera Regional de Mallorca is the eight level of competition of the Spanish Football League in Mallorca, in the Balearic Islands.

+The League

-The Primera Regional is played with 20 teams.
+The Primera Regional is played with two groups of 18 teams each.
 At the end of the season, the first three are promoted.
 Three clubs are relegated to Segunda Regional.

-Segunda Regional de las Islas Baleares
+Segunda Regional de Mallorca

-Segunda Regional de las Islas Baleares is the eighth level of competition of the Spanish Football League in Balearic Islands.
+Segunda Regional de Mallorca is the ninth level of competition of the Spanish Football League in Mallorca, in the Balearic Islands.

 The League

-The Segunda Regional is played with 20 teams.
+The Segunda Regional is played with two groups of 16 teams each, and one group of 15 teams.
 At the end of the season, the top three clubs are promoted.
-Three clubs are relegated to Tercera Regional.

-Tercera Regional de las Islas Baleares

-Tercera Regional de las Islas Baleares is the ninth level of competition of the Spanish Football League in Balearic Islands.

-The League

-The Tercera Regional is played with 31 teams in two groups of 15 and 16.
-At the end of the season, the champions and the best runner-up are promoted.